Biographies

 over 20 years, Blaney was a member of the Policy Planning

-Staff of Secretaries of State Harry Kissinger and Cyrus
+Staff of Secretaries of State Henry Kissinger and Cyrus

 Vance.
 Blaney holds degrees from Allegheny College (B.A.)